Xyaneon/LTUAssistant/README.md

   this can be done by running `sudo apt-get install python-pyaudio python3-pyaudio`.
   - It also may require flac command line tools.
 On Ubuntu, this can be done by running `sudo apt-get install flac`
-All of these are downloaded and installed by setup.py, as long as you have git installed.
+All of these are downloaded and installed by running `setup.sh`, as long as you have git installed.

 It currently runs on Ubuntu-based Linux systems, though we would like to implement cross-platform functionality soon.